Last Updated on 25th February 2023

 I always recommend running on the latest BIOS version since manufacturers provide frequent updates to address issues and fix stability problems or even enhance performance in some cases.
-So definitely one of the things we want to do here is to make sure that an outdated BIOS does not cause unstable or high ping in Destiny 2.
+So definitely, one of the things we want to do here is to make sure that an outdated BIOS does not cause high ping in Destiny 2.

 Here is a small guide on how to update your BIOS.

 PLEASE DO NOT TURN OFF YOUR PC OR TAKE OUT THE POWER CABLE WHILE UPDATING YOUR BIOS.

 Once the process is done, it will most likely take you back to BIOS.
 Now it’s time to optimize your BIOS settings.